cyclic-software/docs/docs/how-to/add-custom-domain-for-an-app.md

 ### Cloudflare

-Cloudflare is a popular free DNS service can be used directly to create a CNAME apex record with their rewriting feature.
+Cloudflare is a popular free DNS service that can be used to directly to create a CNAME apex record with their rewriting feature.

 Two things to keep in mind when if using Cloudflare:
 - The validation record **should not be proxied**